 an automatic resulting trust arises where the disposing party has failed to dispose of their entire legal and beneficial interest in the property which is the subject of the disposal

-The presumption of a rebuttable resulting trust arises on the voluntary conveyance of personalty.
+The presumption of a rebuttable resulting trust arises on the voluntary transfer of personalty.
 However, the position is less clear in the case of land, given the terms of section 60(3) of the Law of Property Act 1925 (LPA 1925).
 There are competing judicial and academic views as to whether that sub-section has abolished the presumption of a resulting trust in relation to land (or indeed whether the presumption existed in the first place; see Professor John Mee (Conveyancer and Property Lawyer, Issue 4, 2012;

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.